Chiral and Clock phases in Twisted Dipolar Clusters

 \end{widetext} (u<0, w>0).
-Eq.\ref{eq:Landau_bilayer_prelude} gives a hierarchy of phase transitions set by the larger chiral barrier $\sim w\kappa^N$ and the smaller clock barrier $\sim V_N\kappa^N$: (i) a first-order chiral transition in $\kappa$, controlled by $\kappa$ and $h_{\kappa,N}(\phi)$, where the twist-induced internal torque causes a first-order Ising jump in $\kappa$ with hysteresis, and $2h_{\kappa,N}(\phi)$ tilts the $\kappa$ double well; (ii) within a fixed chiral sector, a sequence of twist-driven first-order clock transitions of $\vartheta$, governed by the discrete $Z_N$ pinning and the mismatch $\delta_0(\phi)$.
+Eq.\ref{eq:Landau_bilayer_prelude} establishes a hierarchy of discontinuous switching between magnetic textures governed by a dominant chiral barrier $\sim w\kappa^N$ and a subdominant clock barrier $\sim V_N\kappa^N$.
+It predicts (i) an abrupt reversal of the system chirality, controlled by $\kappa$ and $h_{\kappa,N}(\phi)$, in which the twist-induced internal torque induces a discontinuous Ising-like jump of $\kappa$, while $2h_{\kappa,N}(\phi)$ tilts the $\kappa$ double-well potential; and (ii) for a fixed chiral sector, a cascade of twist-driven, clock-like discontinuous switchings of $\vartheta$, determined by the discrete $Z_N$ pinning and the phase mismatch $\delta_0(\phi)$.